 - Check out the kitchen.
 As with the bathroom, the first place to look is under the sink.
 Your drain could be leaking, or it could be a problem with the supply line, which you can determine by turning it off and back on again.
 Take everything out from under the sink so you can thoroughly inspect for moisture.
 The sink rim might also be leaking, so dribble water around the rim and look in the cabinet underneath to see if any water is coming through.

 - Examine your house from crawlspace to ceiling.
 Signs of a leaking pipe or moisture include warped or spongy spots in the flooring, stains on the ceilings or walls, bubbling or peeling paint or wallpaper, or the presence of mold, mildew, musty smells or water damage to wood.
 Pay special attention to the water heater: a leaky water heater must be replaced immediately, or it can burst.
 If you can’t find a leak anywhere in your house, and your meter is still running, it’s a good indication that you have a leak in your main water supply or main water line.

 If you’ve got a leak, it may be time to call in the professionals at A-1 Sewer and Septic Service.
 Having served the residents of the Kansas City Metro Area since 1968, we’ve earned a reputation for efficient service at affordable, up-front prices.
-We’re available on your schedule, and we offer same-day and weekend service at no extra charge.
+We’re available on your schedule, and we offer same-day and weekend service.
 Give us a call at 913-359-8622, or reach us through the Contact Us page on our website.